sh4dman23/XFiesta/README.md

 git clone https://github.com/sh4dman23/XFiesta.git
 git clone git@github.com:sh4dman23/XFiesta.git
 ```
-If you do not have python, pip or sqlite3 installed on your device, run:
+If you do not have python, pip or sqlite3 installed on your device, run the following commands on your terminal (if you have a UNIX based system):
 ```
-sudo apt update
 sudo apt install python3
 sudo apt install pip
 sudo apt install sqlite3
 ```
+Else, make sure you have python3, pip and sqlite3 available on your device and are able to run them on your CLI.

 All python packages that need to be installed to run the program smoothly are mentioned in [requirements.txt](requirements.txt), which can be installed via:
 ```
 pip install -r requirements.txt